Raiko1189/Raiko1189/README.md

 ###

-<p align="left">My name is Reiko Wakbeka and I'm a Software Engineering , from Adama Science And Technology University</p>
+<p align="left">My name is Reiko Wakbeka, and I am a Software Engineering student at Adama Science and Technology University.</p>

 ###